evolution-gaming/sequentially/APPLYF-VS-AKKA-RESULTS.md

 ### Quick Decision Guide

 ```
-Are you using Cats Effect already?
+Starting a new project?
-├─ Yes → Use Cats applyF
+├─ Yes → Use Cats applyF 🏆 (best performance + FP benefits)
-└─ No
+└─ No, existing codebase
+   ├─ Using Cats Effect? → Use Cats applyF (43.6% faster than Akka)
-   ├─ Using Akka? → Keep Akka Sequentially
+   ├─ Using Akka heavily? → Keep Akka (migration cost may not justify)
-   └─ Starting fresh? → Use Cats applyF (better long-term)
+   └─ Future-based only? → Consider Akka (simpler) or Cats applyF (faster)
 ```

 ## Running the Full Comparison